eplt/Deep-Learning-Coursera-Complete/README.md

 ## Running your own Jupyter Notebook online (free for 2 months)

 Use One-click "Machine Learning and AI" image on DigitalOcean to play around with Python using Jupyter Notebook.
 Use my referral link and receive $10 in credit immediately as new user, enough to run a small 1GB-RAM 25GB-SSD server for 2 months, $5 a month after.
 Let me know if you need help with the setup. [https://m.do.co/t/b298d6966c0c](https://m.do.co/t/b298d6966c0c)
+I get some free credit (not cash) to run my server there if you sign up using the link.

 ## Course Video on YouTube